s0hv/foo_discord_rich/docs/album-artwork.md

 `"C:\path\to\python" "C:\path\to\imgur_upload.py"`

 After these steps you should start seeing the album art show up in your discord status.

+### Catbox uploader for Powershell 7
+This script can be used for uploading files to https://catbox.moe, or it can be modified for use with other sites if you know a bit of powershell.
+To use it you must have Powershell 7 installed (might work with 6, but I have not tested this).
+One way of installing it is with [winget](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#winget)
+Also, for full UTF-8 support you must enable UTF-8 support from `Language -> Administrative language settings -> Change system locale -> Make sure this option is checked "Beta: Use Unicode UTF-8 for worldwide language support".`

+The code can be found from [this gist](https://gist.github.com/vt-idiot/8a7161a48dc6f7f7719423e938217267).

+After downloading set the Artwork upload command to the following value (assumes powershell 7 has been installed in the default location)
+`"C:\Program Files\PowerShell\7\pwsh.exe" "C:\path\to\catbox.ps1"`

 ## Descriptions of options